wackerspaul/comparison-approach/README.md

    *Note the column geneID of the gene annotation file matching the column geneID in the T-statistics file*

- *An example gene annotation file is available in the info folder of this repository*
+ *An example gene-annotation file is available in the info folder of this repository*
   &nbsp;

 ## Output